tux314159/runspawner/README.md

 over a pipe with a small little C server inside.
 The toy executable is just a small program to demonstrate the core library's usage.
 The (unfinished) server does server stuff.
+### Misc.
+We use serialise for transferring things, and store for whatever interna serialisation.

 ## Building
 Build the main Haskell executeable with `stack`.
 The small C server in